bestander/npm-git-lock/README.md

 2. If it exists and there is a git repository in it, check if the remote repository from --repo argument is present
 3. Calculate sha1 hash from package.json in base64 format
 4. If remote repo from [2] has a commit tagged with sha1 from [3] then check it out clean
-5. Otherwise remove everything from node_modules, do a clean `npm install` commit, tag with sha1 from [3] and push to remote repo
+5. Otherwise remove everything from node_modules, do a clean `npm install`, commit, tag with sha1 from [3] and push to remote repo

-After this you end up with the reliable and reproducible source controlled node_modules folder.
+After this you end up with a reliable and reproducible source controlled node_modules folder.
-If there is any change in package.json a fresh `npm install` will be done once.
+If there is any change in package.json, a fresh `npm install` will be done once.
-If there is not change npm command is not touched and your CI build is fast.
+If there is no change, npm command is not touched and your CI build is fast.

 ## Amazing features